openslide/openslide.github.io/docs/newformat/index.md

 There is also [`g_auto`][g_auto]`()` for stack-allocated structs and allocated arrays of allocated strings.
-The latter is spelled `g_auto(GStrv)`, and the former is used by a few OpenSlide APIs to support automatic cleanup.
-(Notably, the TIFF handle cache, and an OpenSlide-provided wrapper around the slice allocator.)
+The latter is spelled `g_auto(GStrv)`, and the former is used by a few OpenSlide APIs to support automatic cleanup, notably the TIFF handle cache.

 Define a `g_autoptr()` cleanup function for any struct that would benefit from automatic cleanup.
 To do so, glib requires a typedef for the struct